 education.vic.gov.au

-Recruitment in the Teaching Service during COVID-19
+Recruitment in the Teaching Service

 Applicant consideration

-Panel members should be aware that the Department has a positive duty under the Equal Opportunity Act 2010 to provide reasonable and proportionate measures to eliminate discrimination and a duty to provide reasonable adjustments for people with a disability.
+Panel members should be aware that the department has a positive duty under the Equal Opportunity Act 2010 to provide reasonable and proportionate measures to eliminate discrimination and a duty to provide reasonable adjustments for people with a disability.
 For example, explain each step of the recruitment process and make it clear you’ll offer reasonable adjustments if needed.
 The best way to do this is to ask the applicant what they need to perform at their best throughout the selection process.
 Understand that an applicant with a disability may find some assessment methods harder than others.
 Work with applicants to make the process equitable and inclusive.

 The selection process